 ESAs have a job to do, however.
 They have one giant task: making living with a mental health illness or condition easier.
 They maintain their owner’s well-being and provide comfort during the really bad days.
 Ufff — not an easy job, sometimes!

-People suffering from mental or emotional conditions such as post-traumatic stress disorder (PTSD, anxiety or depression massively benefit from the companionship of an ESA.
+People suffering from mental or emotional conditions such as post-traumatic stress disorder, PTSD, anxiety or depression may massively benefit from the companionship of an ESA.